ehendrix23/tesla_dashcam/README.rst

     - Fixed: Traceback if duration in video clip from Tesla is N/A, now clip will be excluded. `Issue #212 <https://github.com/ehendrix23/tesla_dashcam/issues/212>`_
     - Fixed: When using front-layout, will now use ratio of clip instead of fixed 4/3 `Issue #214 <https://github.com/ehendrix23/tesla_dashcam/issues/214>`_
     - Fixed: Will now force SAR to be 1:1 same as Tesla clips.
+    - Fixed: Camera width/height scale calculation to prevent zero multiplication when scale is not set
+    - Fixed: Alignment (halign/valign) defaults not being applied when not explicitly specified
     - Fixed: Typo in qsv arg check.
 Contributed by @cjwang18
     - Fixed: Docker: Add tesla_dashcam to non-accelerated container image.
 Contributed by @croadfeldt